dotansimha/graphql-yoga/README.md

 <p align="center"><img src="./website/public/banner.svg" width="350" /></p>

-> Note: New generation of GraphQL-Yoga is under development and testing.
-You can try the beta - feedback is always welcome!

 # graphql-yoga

 Fully-featured GraphQL Server with focus on easy setup, performance & great developer experience